pramnora/bat/README.md

 ...basically, MS DOS Batch file programs allows one to control the underlying operating system in general.

 7. If MS DOS Batch file commands are either accidentally/or else, delibrately mis-used; then, they can also create a computer 'virus'/or, 'bomb'...which causes the computer to disfunction.

+## A list of commonly used MS DOS Commands...

+CLS - clear the console screen
+DIR - shows the current directory folder listing
+MKDIR folderName - Creates a new folder with the specified name
+RMDIR folderName - Removes the folder with the specified name
+DEL fileName - delete a file with the specified name
+DEL asterix.txt - deletes ALL [.txt] files
+DEL *.* - deletes ALL files
+Notepad - launches the Notepad program
+Notepad filename.ext - launches Notepad with the specified: filename + . + extension
+-etc.

 # Links